 - Google's DMARC Policy

+One of the most common concerns when sending emails is landing in Gmail’s Promotions tab.
+There is a great deal involved with Gmail tabs and how they apply to emails.
 When Gmail’s tab system was implemented in 2013, email marketers feared the Promotions tab would be a wasteland where their emails would end up, never to be read by willing recipients.
 In response, marketers have tried to beat the Google algorithm and place their emails in Gmail's Social, Updates, and Primary tabs.

-In short, you can’t.
+You cannot avoid the Promotions tab as an email marketer.
 Gmail parses the language and origin of all emails that come through as part of their gateway and spam filtering, and Google's algorithm looks for certain phrases and word combinations to decide which tab an email should land in.
 With millions upon millions of emails going through this algorithm each day, Google has become quite skilled at identifying your promotional and marketing emails.

 More than that, box configuration plays a key role.
 Return Path found that, before inbox configuration took place, messages that are placed in the Promotions tab are read at a similar rate.
 However, those messages were read at a higher rate than when they were placed in the Social tab.

 What this amounts to is that, with a configured inbox, 93% of marketing messages were sent to the inbox's Promotions tab.
 Without configuration, 77% of these message types were sent to the Primary tab.
 Additionally, the number of spam complaints for the messages sent to the promotional tab were less-than-half of those for those messages sent to the Primary tab.